agu-oli/get-around-project/README.md

 ## Car rental price predictor

-### This script runs a API that allows users to predict the price of a car rental.
+### The app.py script runs a API that allows users to predict the price of a car rental.

 Users are needed to provide the following features on which the predicting model was trained on: